rsmith-nl/scripts/README.rst

 dvd2webm.py
 -----------

+(Note that I don't use this much anymore.
+These days I tend to use Handbrake for my encoding needs.)

 When I buy DVDs, I generally transfer their contents to my computer for easier viewing.
 However, the video and audio format used on DVD is not very compact.